DPU Kernel Representors Model

 Those representors are used as the virtual ports being connected to OVS or any other virtual switch running on the Arm cores.

-When in ECPF ownership mode, we see 2 representors for each one of the DPU’s network ports: one for the uplink, and another one for the host side PF (the PF representor created even if the PF is not probed on the host side).
+When operating in DPU mode, we see 2 representors for each one of the BlueField's network ports: one for the uplink, and another one for the host side PF (the PF representor created even if the PF is not probed on the host side).
 For each one of the VFs created on the host side a corresponding representor would be created on the Arm side.
 The naming convention for the representors is as follows:

 Uplink representors: